HerCerM/BatchScripts/README.md

 | `<height>` | Converted image height (px). |
 | `<type>` | Target file type. |

 Transforms an image, changing its dimensions and type.
-Currently, only image file types with some transparency can be converted to another type which also supports transparency.
+Currently, only image files with some transparency can be converted to another type which also supports transparency.
 E.g., PNG with transparent areas to webP.

 ### wbtra (Whatsapp Batch TRAnsform)